weikailin/cs3120-toc/README.md

   name: Theory of Computation
 ---

-{: .warning}
+{: .highlight }
-> This site is under construction, and everything is subject to change unless clearly announced.
+This site is under construction, and everything is subject to change unless clearly announced.